Tanishka0077/Tanishka-Tanwar/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding, problem-solving, and continuous learning.
 Here, you'll find my projects, experiments, and contributions to various fields of programming.

 ## 🔹 About Me
-- 💻 Interested in C programming, data structures, and software development.
+- 💻 Interested in C++ programming, data structures, and software development.
 - 🌱 Currently learning and exploring new technologies.
 - 🎯 Passionate about improving coding skills and building useful applications.